rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

     Remember, SSH is what you use to log in to your server.
 Unless you have another way to access the physical server, or its shell (ie via. a control panel provided by the host), removing the SSH service will lock you out permanently.

-    You'll either need to contact support to get your access back, or reinstall the OS entirely.
+    You'll either need to contact support to get your access back  or reinstall the OS entirely.

 ## Service management commands